 Irritable bowel syndrome, or IBS, is an intestinal disorder that causes digestive symptoms like bloating, gas, constipation and diarrhea.

-Gluten-containing grains contain oligosaccharides, a type of short-chain carbohydrate that is easily fermentable in the gut, and are restricted on a low-FODMAP diet.
+Gluten-containing grains contain oligosaccharides, a type of short-chain carbohydrates that are easily fermentable in the gut, and are restricted on a low-FODMAP diet.

 Ready to start tackling a gluten-free diet?
 It may sound intimidating at first, but by including a few foods from this gluten-free foods list, building up your collection of gluten-free diet recipes and taking advantage of some of the gluten-free technology at your fingertips, it can actually be pretty simple.